VishalDeoPrasad/Artificial-Neural-Networks/README.md

 $$

 $$
+    w_1, w_2, w_3, w_4 --> these thing decide my slope, and when it pass to the non-linearity it will decide my curvature
+$$

+$$
  y^{ \wedge } = w_5n_1 + w_6n_2 + wb
 $$

-- if we add any kind of non linearity then the megic will happen
+- if we add any kind of non linearity then the megic will happen.
+- this is the beauti, i neuron doing the simple task but when you join simple, simple, ... task to data i will become big and solve bigger problem.

 $$
  n_1 = \tanh\left(x_1w_1 + x_2w_2 + wo\right)